Did you ever stop to think how much thought goes into the formulation of your favorite snail cream? Or matte lipstick?

-Once all of the lessons are released, this course well enter a beta launch in which I'll increase the price again.
+This course well enter a beta launch on September 17, 2019 in which I'll increase the price again.
 During this launch I'll work on filming more videos, making worksheets, and creating quizzes.

 After all of that is complete, the course will be fully released, in which the price will increase again.

 And did I mention that if you pay for the alpha launch, you keep this course for a lifetime and receive all course updates absolutely free?
 After the alpha launch, you'll never get to pay this price again.

 Alpha Launch - $47